Mazdali ibn Tilankan

-Abu Muhammad Mazdali ibn Tilankan (أبو محمد مزدلي بن تيلانكان) (d.
-March 1115) was a Berber military commander and diplomat for the Almoravid empire.
+Abu Muhammad Mazdali ibn Tilankan (أبو محمد مزدلي بن تيلانكان) (died March 1115) was a Berber military commander and diplomat for the Almoravid empire.
 Once Yusuf ibn Tashfin decided to become independent, he chose Mazdali, his second cousin and made him one of his most effective collaborators, to subdue and pacify the Maghrib and al-Andalus.

 Biography

 Mazdali belonged to the Banu Turgut clan of the Lamtuna, a Berber tribe belonging to the Sanhaja confederation.
 His grandfather Hamid and Ibn Tashfin’s grandfather Ibrahim were brothers.

 Under Yusuf ibn Tashfin

 After the foundation of Marrakesh, ibn Tashfin sent Mazdali in 1073, at the head of an army, to the region of Salé, whose tribes he submitted, without struggle or siege.
 Satisfied with this result, Yusuf put him, two years later, in 1075, at the head of another army which also subjected Tlemcen without resistance and deposed its ruler, the emir al-'Abbas ibn Yahya al-Zanati.

 In 1076, Mazdali was to perform, a sensitive diplomatic mission.
 Ibrahim, son of Abu Bakr ibn Umar and governor of Sijilmasa, came to Aghmat to claim the power from which his father had been dispossessed.
 As soon as he heard it, Yusuf sent Mazdali, who met with Ibrahim.
 By his skill, Mazdali unraveled the crisis, dissuading Ibrahim from maintaining his claims.
 He offered him presents that he accepted, as his father had done, and returned him to the Sahara.
 Under the order of Ibn tashfin in 1079, some 20,000 Almoravid soldiers were sent, under the command of Ibn Tilankan.
 The Almoravid forces marched up the Moulouya valley, where they faced the enemy, an armed force from the Bani Ya'la, somewhere between the Moulouya river and the Za river.
 Mazdali crushed the Zanata enemies and executed Mali ibn Ya‘la, amir of Tlemcen's son.
 Nevertheless, Mazdali did not choose to conquer Tlemcen, because between him and Tlemcen stood the powerful tribe Bani Iznasan who held the town of Oujda.
 Then, Ibn Tilankan went back to Marrakesh to announce his victory.
 In 1091, Yusuf ibn Tashfin appoints him Governor of Cordova, taken on 27 March.
 Little is known about the activity of Mazdali for ten years, before finding him in the early spring of 1102 at the head of an army that besieged Valencia successfully.
 Valencia was ruled by El Cid's widow, Jimena Díaz, after his death on 10 July 1099.
 She appealed to King Alfonso VI for help, but he came merely to provide her and other people haven in his capital Toledo.

 Yusuf decided, in the same year, 1102, to appoint him governor of Tlemcen, with full power to resolve the conflict existing between the previous governor, Tashfin ibn Tinaghmar and the Emir of Bougie, who were making war on one another.
 Mazdali managed to reconcile the Emir of Bougie, Al Mansur with the power of Almoravids and remained in the governorate of Tlemcen, until the death of Yusuf ibn Tashfin in 1106.